houda-ohm/ej2-aspnetmvc-docs/src/lineargauge/linear-gauge/getting-started.md

+---
+title: " Getting Started with ASP.NET MVC Linear Gauge component | Syncfusion "

+component: "Linear Gauge"

+description: "Learn here about getting started with Syncfusion ASP.NET MVC Linear Gauge component, its elements, and more."
+---

-# Getting Started
+# Getting Started with ASP.NET MVC Linear Gauge

 ## Prerequisites

-To get start with ASP.NET MVC application, need to ensure the following software to be installed on the machine.
+To get start with ASP.NET MVC application, ensure the following software are installed on the machine.

 1. .Net Framework 4.5 and above.
 2. ASP.NET MVC 4 or ASP.NET MVC 5